 (3) issue any other just order.

-(g) Affidavit Submitted in Bad Faith.
-If satisfied that an affidavit under this rule is submitted in bad faith or solely for delay, the court must order the submitting party to pay the other party the reasonable expenses, including attorney's fees, it incurred as a result.
+(g) Declaration Submitted in Bad Faith.
+If satisfied that a declaration under this rule is submitted in bad faith or solely for delay, the court must order the submitting party to pay the other party the reasonable expenses, including attorney's fees, it incurred as a result.
 An offending party or attorney may also be held in contempt.

 Paragraph (a)(1) was amended, effective March 1, 2011, to increase the time to move for summary judgment from 20 to 21 days after commencement of the action.